http-tests/cache-tests/README.md

-# Tests for CDNs
+# Tests for CDNs and Reverse Proxies

-This is a test suite for protocol behaviours by CDNs.
+This is a test suite for the HTTP protocol behaviours of CDNs and Reverse Proxies (aka HTTP gateways).

 Currently, it's focused on HTTP caching behaviours, as specified by [RFC7234](http://httpwg.org/specs/rfc7234.html).

-Its goal is to identify variances in the behaviours of CDNs, both from the normative specifications and between each other.
-This in turn can help avoid situations where CDNs act in surprising ways to their customers.
+Its goal is to identify variances in the behaviours of these devices, both from the normative specifications and between each other.
+This in turn can help avoid situations where they act in surprising ways.

 The initial tests were based upon the [WPT tests for caching](https://github.com/web-platform-tests/wpt/tree/master/fetch/http-cache), to assess HTTP conformance.
-Not all of these necessarily apply to CDNs; for example, most CDNs ignore some (or all) request `Cache-Control` directives.
+Not all of these necessarily apply; for example, most CDNs and reverse proxies ignore some (or all) request `Cache-Control` directives.

-As such, they aim to provide a basis for discussion among CDNs about how they should behave.
+As such, they aim to provide a basis for discussion about how CDNs and reverse proxies should behave.

 ## Running the Tests

-First, start the server-side:
+First, start the server-side using [NodeJS](https://nodejs.org/):

 > node server.js

 Make sure that the browser is not configured to use a proxy cache, and that the network being tested upon does not use an intercepting proxy cache.

-Then, to test an reverse proxy or CDN configure it to use port `8000` on the server as the origin and point a browser to the CDN host/port.
+Then, to test an reverse proxy or CDN configure it to use port `8000` on the server as the origin and point a browser to the appropriate URL.

 Note that they only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ### Testing Browser Caches

-The applicable tests can be run against a browser cache, to assess compatibility between CDN caches and those in browsers.
+The applicable tests can be run against a browser cache, to assess compatibility between CDN/reverse proxy caches and those in browsers.

 To test a browser, just point it at `https://{hostname}:8000/test-browser.html` after setting up the server.